jchatel/quickmail-next-docs/billing-and-payments/canceling-your-subscription.md

 No need to cancel the account.

 Once the 14-day trial expires, the account will not be charged.
-Instead, it will simply expire and be automatically deleted, no further action is required.
+Instead, it will simply expire and be automatically deleted, no need to contact Support and no further action is required.

 ## I'm having an error canceling my subscription